A Kubernetes app is a containerized app that you can run on your

 Deploying a Kubernetes app

-To see the Kubernetes apps that you can deploy to your Google Kubernetes Engine cluster, see the Kubernetes Apps category in Google Cloud Marketplace.
+To see the Kubernetes apps that you can deploy to your Google Kubernetes Engine cluster, see the Kubernetes Apps category in Cloud Marketplace.

-You can deploy apps to your cluster from Google Cloud Marketplace, or using the command line.
+You can deploy apps to your cluster from Cloud Marketplace, or using the command line.